 If you prepare vegetables and meat in the same containers, make sure to properly cook them before eating.

 Keep in mind that uncooked meat will leave germs on everything it touches.
-Any cutting boards, knives, utensils, or bowls used for preparation must be cleaned after each use.
+Any cutting boards, cutters, utensils, or bowls used for preparation must be cleaned after each use.

 How to cook Vegetables and Raw Meat together